reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 {{% image alt="browser" src="images/posts/aws-cloudfront/browser-cf-oai.png" %}}

-Some of the other ways we can secure access to content with CloudFront are:

-1. Encrypting Connections to CloudFront:
-CloudFront uses HTTPS protocol (Hypertext Transfer Protocol Secure) a secure version of the HTTP protocol that uses the SSL/TLS protocol for encryption.
-2.
-We can configure CloudFront to mandate that viewers always use the HTTPS protocol for communicating with CloudFront.
-We can also configure CloudFront to use HTTPS protocol for communicating with the origin.
-Communication over the HTTPS protocol ensures that the connection is encrypted and therefore secured from being eavesdropped on.

 ## Conclusion
 In this article, we configured Amazon CloudFront to distribute static Content stored in an S3 bucket.
 Here is a summary of the steps for our quick reference: